dutchgrit/afasclient/README.md

 [![nuget badge](https://img.shields.io/nuget/v/DutchGrit.AfasClient.svg)](https://www.nuget.org/packages/DutchGrit.AfasClient/)

 # Afas Client
-Samples and documentation for the DutchGrit.AfasClient library, a .NET Standard 2.0 library for the Afas REST API.
+The GitHub repository for the open-source DutchGrit.AfasClient library, a .NET Standard 2.0 library for the Afas REST API.

-This repository contains the documentation and code samples how to use the AfasClient library NuGet package listed as `DutchGrit.AfasClient`.
+This repository contains the source code, documentation and some code samples on how to use the AfasClient library NuGet package listed as `DutchGrit.AfasClient`.

 ## Getting started